 - Are typically built by a single developer

-- Either don’t require integration, or don’t require integration that is customized in any meaningful way.
+- Either don’t require any integration, or don’t require highly customized integration.

-Low-Code Quickly Hits a Wall When Venturing Beyond “Simple Apps”
+The Value of Low-Code Quickly Diminishes When Venturing Beyond “Simple Apps”

 Due to the inherent limitations of specifying application customizations with visual point-and-click “building blocks”, most low-code and no-code platforms quickly hit a wall as application requirements become gradually more advanced.